FAQs for

 Yes.
 The Brilliant Club has public liability insurance (to the value of £10,000,000) for Brilliant Club employees and PhD tutors.

-Does The Brilliant Club have a child protection policy?
+Does The Brilliant Club have a child safeguarding policy?

 Yes.
-The Brilliant Club has child protection and data protection policies.
-If you would like to see these, please ask your Programme Officer for a copy.
+The Brilliant Club has child safeguarding and data protection policies.

 Does The Brilliant Club have a GDPR statement and Data Protection Policy?